Motion Setup Functions

 $speed The speed to set.

-You can also set the dominant coordinated speed with the F command and the dependent coordinated speed with the E command.
+You can set the dominant coordinated speed with the F code G-code command and the dependent coordinated speed with the E code G-code command.
 This method of specifying speeds is not required but is frequently used in G-code motion programs that command G1 (Linear), G2 (Cw), or G3 (Ccw).

 Axis and Coordinated Ramping

 The controller uses acceleration and deceleration ramping to gradually change speeds.
-Refer to Acceleration and Deceleration Ramping for detailed information about different ramp types, modes, and considerations.
+Refer to Acceleration and Deceleration Ramping for information about different ramp types, modes, and related functions and parameters.
 Ramping applies to all motion except gearing motion and camming motion.
 If you change the value of one or more of these parameters during motion, the changes do not have an effect until the next move starts.

 function SetupAxisRampType($axis as axis, $rampType as RampType)